 How do you decide if setting up a club website is worthwhile?
 The decision can cause endless debate within a club as it can be difficult to justify the time and cost of maintaining a website, particularly for a small club.

 The range of website options and offers available from different people and companies can be confusing.
 It is often tempting to find the lowest cost or rely on outside experts when deciding which type of package will best suit the club.

 There is no ‘one size fits all’ solution but the following articles will hopefully cover a few of the issues around choosing the best online option for the club.

 Clubs are mainly small but highly social groups which exist to pursue a common interest or hobby.
 They organise a variety of activities for their members including monthly meetings and events such as road runs, static displays, BBQs and museum visits.

-This tendency to start with the idea of needing a website and then focus on cost is justifiable and quite common.
+The tendency to start with the idea of needing a website and then focus on cost is justifiable and quite common.
 However, it ignores whether the proposed solution will contribute to the goals of the club.

-A better starting point is to establish the club’s requirements (with a website brief) and examine the resources available to realise the project.
-It may transpire that a website is not the obvious solution or may be a small part of a larger plan.
+A better starting point is to establish the club’s requirements (with a website brief) and then examine the resources available to realise the project.
+It may transpire that a website is not the obvious solution or may only be a small part of a larger plan.

 A typical club has the following needs:

 - Recruitment of new members